 With many years working in the moving industry through my family’s moving company as well as many personal moves under my belt, I’m here to share with you my top moving tips to become a pro at moving.

 These moving tips have been broken down into each step of the process and I have also provided some additional resources to help you along the way.

-Now, moving is not actually simple, and a lot of things can go wrong, but if you make the right moves and break down each step of the process, it will seem like a piece of cake.
+Now, moving is not actually simple, and a lot of things can go wrong, especially if you are moving out of your parents’ house for the first time.
+But, if you make the right moves and break down each step of the process, it will seem like a piece of cake.
 In some cases, you may need to know how to move in a hurry, so it’s important to know the right steps to take.

 These next moving tips are the preparation stage of the moving process and are the most important tips for the entire move.
 These moving tips will likely by completed shortly after you know where your move will be taking place.